hedgehogs-mind/spring-couch/docs/usage/security.md

 This root object can be replaced/extended in the `CouchRestConfiguration`.
 More on that later in "Extend expressions".

-### Default expression
+### Default expressions

-TODO @peter
+Simple rules:
+- `permitAll()`: Always returns true.
+- `denyAll()`: Always returns false.

+Getters:

+- `getAuthentication()` or `authentication`: Retrieves the current authentication from Spring Security's request context.
+Could return null.
+- `getPrincipal`: Returns principal of authentication.
+Can return null, if authentication is null.
+- `getAuthorities()` or `authorities`: List of authorities of the current authentication.
+Empty if there is no authentication.
+- `getRoles()` or `roles`: Returns alls authorities with the prefix `getRolePrefix()` (by default "ROLE_").

+Permission checkers:
+- `hasAuthority(String authority)`: Checks if the current authentication, if present, has the given authority (returns true), or not (returns false).
+- `hasAnyAuthority(String... authorities)`: Returns true, if `hasAuthority()` returns true for at least one of the given authorities.
+- `hasRole(String role)`: Same as `hasAuthority()` but for roles (with role prefix).
+- `hasAnyRole(String... roles)`: Sames as `hasAnyAuthority()` but for roles (with role prefix).
+- `hasPermission(Object target, Object permission)`: Delegates call to PermissionEvaluator with current authentication.
+- `hasPermission(Object targetId, String targetType, Object permission)`: Delegates call to PermissionEvaluator with current authentication.

+State checkers:
+- `isAnonymous()`: Asks the AuthenticationTrustResolver if the current authentication is anonymous or not.
+- `isAuthenticated()`: If there currently is an authentication object, the result of its method `isAuthenticated()` will be returned.
+Otherwise false.
+- `isRememberMe()`: Asks the AuthenticationTrustResolver if the current authentication has the "remember me" flag turned on.
+- `isFullyAuthenticated()`: Returns true if neither remember me is turned on nor if the authentication is anonymous.
+Otherwise false.

 ### Extend expressions

 You may want to add own expressions.
-Therefore, you need to extend the SpringEL evaluators root object.
+Therefore, you need to extend the SpringEL evaluator root object.
 Please ensure your read the section "Where are expressions defined".

 Take your `CouchRestConfiguration` and override the method `getSpringElEvaluationRootObject()`.
-There you can either return an extended class or instance an instance of `CouchRestSpelRoot` with additional methods via anonymous inner
+There you can either return an extended class or an instance of `CouchRestSpelRoot` with additional methods via anonymous inner declaration.

-declaration:
+__Super important note/tip:__ *The root object will be autowired* by CouchRest.
+This means, that you can use dependency injection via the Constructor or `@Autowired` fields or setters!

 Example using anonymous inner declaration: